avaneev/a5hash/README.md

 The constants `0xAAAA...` and `0x5555...` used in `a5hash()` and `a5rand()`
 represent repetitions of `10` and `01` bit-pairs.
-While they do not look special as adders in PRNGs, or even look controversial due to absence of bit-wise spectral information, they have the important property of substantially reducing internal biases of any given number.
+While they do not look special as adders in PRNGs, or even look controversial due to the absence of bit-wise spectral information, they have the important property of substantially reducing internal biases of any given number.

-Consider this code, which calculates the sum of internal successive bit independence estimates of a set of numbers, and the same for set's numbers XORed and summed with the `0xAAAA` constant, if a set number's bit independence is low.
+Consider this code, which calculates the sum of internal successive bit independence estimates of a set of numbers, and the same for set's numbers XORed and summed with the `0xAAAA` constant, if a set number's successive bit independence is low.
 The output shows that the estimates are higher for numbers that have been XORed or added with the constant.
-Other statistically uniform constants also increase the estimates, although to a lesser extent.
+Other statistically uniform constants also increase the estimates, but to a lesser extent, making the `0xAAAA...` and `0x5555...` constants special.

-This is an empirical quantification for why both `a5hash()` and `a5rand()` generate high-quality random numbers, even though they are based on multiplication, which has an imperfect dispersion.
+This example empirically explains why both `a5hash()` and `a5rand()` generate high-quality random numbers despite their reliance on multiplication, an operation with imperfect dispersion.
+The quantification method is reasonable because it aligns with uniformity assessments; for numbers to be uniformly random, correlations between successive outputs must be minimal.

 ```c
 #include <stdio.h>